flanksource/docs/mission-control/docs/integrations/flux/topology.md

    createRepo={false} />

    :::note Single
-   This chart only needs to be installed once,
+   This chart only needs to be installed once, and groups all flux resources by cluster.
    :::